 In the 9 payments plan the first tuition payment is due on the first day of school; the second tuition payment is due October 1; with the remaining payments due the first of each month thereafter and a late charge of \$20.00 will be assessed after the fifth day of each month a payment is not received.
 In the 12 payments plan the first tuition payment is due on June 1; with the remaining payments due the first of each month thereafter and a late charge of \$20.00 will be assessed after the fifth day of each month payment is not received.
-The General fee (includes technology, testing and security fees) is on the first school dav in September. due Athletic/extracurricular fees are due on the first day of the month after being posted to accounts.
+The General fee (includes technology, testing and security fees) is school the first day in September.
+Athletic/extracurricular fees are due on the first day of the month after being posted to accounts.